 Wedding dresses and the Leawood Police Department

-I’ve been helping Emery and Miles clean, weed out, organize and redistribute their things (i.e. take stuff out of their basement and put it in mine…) in preparation to sell their house and move to Colorado.
+I’ve been helping my daughter, Emery, and her husband, Miles, clean, weed out, organize, and redistribute their things, which I’m learning means to take stuff out of their basement and put it in mine, in preparation to sell their house and move to Colorado.
 At one point, I asked Emery what she wanted me to do with her wedding dress, which looks like a white tent perched up against the wall of my upstairs cedar closet.

-“Oh I don’t know.
-I should probably have it cleaned but really don’t really care… Just leave it.”
+“Oh, I don’t know.
+I should probably have it cleaned, but I really don’t care.
+Just leave it.”

 I asked too late.
-My girl who says she doesn’t have one sentimental bone in her body has moved on.
+My girl, who says she doesn’t have one sentimental bone in her body, has moved on.
 No doubt the day will come when she’ll be grateful for what I will likely go ahead and do, which is have the dress professionally cleaned and boxed for proper storage.
-She may say she doesn’t have a sentimental bone in her body, but I’d rephrase that to say, “she’s selective with her sentimentality and the pieces she decides to let in, she’ll carry forever…” She just wasn’t ready to to file this piece away as sentimental.
-It’s too soon, or maybe too late, but years down the road she will feel a flutter in her heart when she sees the big box wrapped in brown paper on the closet shelf… most likely MY closet shelf.
+She may say she doesn’t have a sentimental bone in her body, but I’d rephrase that to say, “she’s selective with her sentimentality and the pieces she decides to let in, she’ll carry forever.”
+She just wasn’t ready to file this piece away as sentimental.
+It’s too soon, or maybe too late, but years down the road, she may feel a flutter in her heart when she sees the big box wrapped in brown paper on the closet shelf… most likely my closet shelf.

-I can remember going through similar feelings regarding my own wedding dress, but made myself take care of it the day after returning home from our honeymoon because I knew if I didn’t do it then, I never would and my white satin gown would quickly yellow, and not in a cool tea-stained vintage sort of way, or so I was told.
-I did the research and ended up taking it to a cleaners on Troost Avenue that had been recommended to me, and for $50 I had it cleaned, wrapped in blue tissue to keep it white, boxed and for that price, I assumed hermetically sealed.
-It was a huge investment at the time, exactly one tenth of what the dress cost me, but everyone I spoke with insisted I shell out the money as I’d regret it if I didn’t.
+I remember going through similar feelings with my wedding dress, but I made myself take care of it the day after returning home from our honeymoon because I knew if I didn’t do it then, I never would, and my white satin gown would quickly yellow, and not in a cool, tea-stained, vintage sort of way, or so I was told.
+I did the research and ended up taking it to a cleaners that had been recommended to me, and for $50 I had it cleaned, wrapped in blue tissue to keep it white, boxed, and for that price, I assumed hermetically sealed.
+It was a considerable investment at the time, one-tenth of what the dress cost me, but everyone I spoke with insisted I shell out the money, as I’d regret it later if I didn’t.

-For 28 years, that large box wrapped in brown paper sat in the back of the cedar closet in the home Charlie and I raised our kids in, until one day when my then future daughter in law, Brooke, was in town and wanted to see what my wedding dress looked like.
-And just like Pandora’s box, when the box that had been sealed for the past 28 years was opened up, I never could have predicted that the most astonishing thing would NOT be that I could get it zipped half the way up, but that it would be on file at the Leawood Police Department.
+For 28 years, that large box wrapped in brown paper sat in the back of the cedar closet in the home my husband and I raised our kids in, until one day, when my then-future daughter-in-law, Brooke, was in town and wanted to see what my wedding dress looked like.
+My husband and I had been divorced for ten years, and I had spent the afternoon at the house where we had raised our children when Brooke made the request.
+And just like Pandora’s box, when the box that had been sealed for the past 28 years was opened up, I never could have predicted that the most astonishing thing would not be that I could get it zipped up most of the way, but that it would be on file at the Leawood Police Department.

-The promises the dry cleaners told me were upheld and the dress looked as good as the day when I handed it over to them, except it was a bit of a wrinkled mess, but I expected that.
-I’m so glad Brooke asked to see it as I never would have been inclined to open the box for even a peek, let alone a try on.
-Afterwards, I brought the dress back to my house, box and all, but before doing my best to box it up again, Emery wanted to have a look and a try on.
-Both she and Brooke were getting married in the coming year and although they both already had their dresses, it was fun to be able to share this moment of my history with them.
+The promises the dry cleaners told me were upheld, and the dress looked as good as the day when I handed it over to them, except for the wrinkles, but I expected that.
+I was glad Brooke asked to see it, as I never would have been inclined to open the box, even a peek, let alone a try on.
+Afterwards, I brought the dress back to my house, box and all, but before I could do my best to box it up again, my daughter, Emery, wanted to have a look and try it on.
+Both she and Brooke were getting married in the coming year, and although they both already had their dresses, it was fun to be able to share this moment of my history with them.

-After Emery tried on the dress and oohed and ahhhed (OK, I’m kind of exaggerating on that one… she did mention something about Renaissance Festivals though…), I left the dress at the bottom of the stairs to be taken up to the cedar closet and folded back into its box when I had time.
+After Emery tried on the dress and commented on it being pretty, but reminded her of Renaissance Festivals, I left the dress at the bottom of the stairs to be taken up to the cedar closet and folded back into its box when I had time.

-Two days later, an unfortunate series of events unfolded, beginning with my impulsive move to set the alarm system when I left the house (something I rarely did) and left without realizing the front door wasn’t completely latched.
-The wind blew the door open, the alarm went off, the police were called and my sister was called because she’s my “call her first when there’s trouble..” person.
-While I’m enjoying a challenging but fun workout with friends, Robin is at my front door discussing the possible “incident” with the Leawood police.
+Two days later, an unfortunate series of events unfolded, beginning with my impulsive decision to set the alarm system when I left the house, which I rarely did.
+I didn’t realize that the front door wasn’t completely latched when I left, and unbeknownst to me, it set off the alarm, and the police were called, while I was on my way to my exercise class.
+My sister was called because she’s listed as my “first call” in the event of the alarm going off.
+While I was twenty minutes into my exercise class, my sister, Robin, was standing on my front porch discussing the “incident” with the Leawood police.

-By no means is what I’m about to say minimizing the work that the policemen do in my neighborhood or the respect I have for them, but it is a bit like Mayberry around here and an alarm going off was noteworthy enough that 2 cars and 4 officers showed up to the scene.
-Of course Robin could not enter the house once she arrived, as it was still considered a possible crime scene (thank goodness no tape had been stretched across the front door) although they said it didn’t look like there had been a break in as my computer was still on my bed as well as some jewelry on the night stand.
+By no means is what I’m about to say minimizing the work that the policemen do in my neighborhood or the respect I have for them, but it is a bit like Mayberry around here, and an alarm going off was noteworthy enough that two cars and four officers showed up to the scene.
+Of course, Robin could not enter the house once she arrived, as it was still considered a possible crime scene, although they said it didn’t look like there had been a break-in, as my computer was still on my bed, as well as some jewelry on the nightstand.

-At that moment, as Robin is relating this story to me, I realized that just a few paces away from that wedding gown heap was something else they saw but chose not to mention and that was a half a dozen empty wine bottles next to my sink.
-I had gathered them up to recycle and although right next to the gown on the floor, the two had absolutely, no way no how, anything to do with each other.
-Robin of course knew nothing of the dress but told the officers she was sure it was nothing.
+At that moment, as Robin related this story to me, I realized that just a few paces away from the wedding gown heap was something else they had seen but chose not to mention: a half-dozen empty wine bottles next to my sink.
+I had gathered them up to recycle, and although they were in close proximity to the gown, the two had absolutely no way, no how, anything to do with each other.
+Robin, of course, knew nothing of the dress but told the officers she was sure it was nothing.
 It was, however, her first question to me, which went something like this:

 “Please tell me that you don’t put your wedding dress on at night and drink wine…”